 He warned the US lawmakers not to be fooled into thinking that just because Iran was against the "Islamic State" (IS) terrorists, that it was a friendly nation.
 He argued that Tehran, along with its "goons in Gaza and lackeys in Lebanon" sought to establish its own all-encompassing Islamist regime.

-, or at least the "certain elements" which have become public knowledge, as a "bad deal" that will do nothing to slow down the proliferation of nuclear weapons, and rejected the argument there was no alternative.
+He slammed the proposed deal to curb Iran's nuclear program, or at least the "certain elements" which have become public knowledge, as a "bad deal" that will do nothing to slow down the proliferation of nuclear weapons, and rejected the argument there was no alternative.

 Netanyahu asks Congress to call Tehran's "bluff"